Harworth

 - The Anglican parish church is dedicated to All Saints.

-- The church was built about the 12th century.
+- The church was originally built in the 12th century.

 - The church seats 400.